hchiam/learning-firefox-extension/README.md

 - To submit an add-on, you'll need to login to your submissions: <https://addons.mozilla.org/developers/addons>

 - Example of sending messages between popup script and content script: <https://github.com/hchiam/urlvoid-firefox-extension/commit/b05c5befabf32ac8438cd555082bb42218a72e96>

+## Want to create your own Chrome extension?

+Used this template repo as a starting point: <https://github.com/hchiam/chrome-extension-template>